renehorstmann/Modern-C-Guide/README.md

     int size;
 } Indices;
 ```
-The disadvantage is, that these array autotypes are limited in size,
+The disadvantage is of course, that these array autotypes are limited in size,
-but if the contents are small emough, prefer them.
+but if the contents are small emough, always prefer them.